nautobot/nautobot/nautobot/docs/user-guides/getting-started/tenants.md

 1. Click on **Organization** on the top navigation menu
 2. Find **Tenants** and click on the `+`
-3. Populate the Name
+3. Populate the `Name` field
-4. The Slug will auto-populate based on the Name you provide, but this can be manually overwritten
+4. The `Slug` field will auto-populate based on the `Name` field, but this can be manually overwritten
 5. Click the `Create` button

 ![](../images/getting-started-nautobot-ui/12-add-tenant.png)